JamesMConroy/notes/notesrc.md

 otherwise no backup will be used.

 #### deftype = <extension>
-This is the default file type that used when user did not specify one in the note - name.
-Actually this is used only when you add new notes.
+This is the default extension file name when the user does not specify one in a new note - name.

 ```
 deftype=txt